NickatelbNornkirn/JumpDiveClock/README.md

 ### Why?

-I tried some timers for Linux and didn't like them, so I decided to write my own.
+I tried some timers for Linux and I either disliked them or they didn't work at all.
+So I made my own.
+And made this to share to other people that may find it useful.

+### What features do you have?

+* marking time (duh);
+* comparing the current time with your personal best;

 ### Where did this name come from?